-- Rake fingers through hair for piecey separation.
+- Rake fingers through strands for piecey separation.

 - Finish with a medium-hold hairspray.

-Try Kevin Murphy HAIR.RESORT Spray for added texture with great hold.
+To get this Joan Jett inspired hairstyle, use Kevin Murphy HAIR.RESORT Spray for added texture with great hold.
 This medium-length shag haircut is suitable for round, heart or square-shaped faces.
-This style works best on thick hair.
+This haircut works best on thicker hair.